Filipinos in Saudi Arabia: Education

-As of February 2006 about 75% of the Philippine international schools represented by the Commission on Filipinos Overseas (CFO) were located in Saudi Arabia.
+As of February 2006, about 75% of the Philippine international schools represented by the Commission on Filipinos Overseas (CFO) were located in Saudi Arabia.
 Community-owned Philippine schools, including the International Philippine School in Al Khobar (IPSA), the International Philippine School in Jeddah (IPSJ), and International Philippine School in Riyadh (IPSR), were by 2006 managed by independent school boards but were initially managed by the diplomatic missions themselves.
-As of 2006 Riyadh has 13 Philippine private schools and Jeddah has 5 Philippine private schools.
+As of 2006, Riyadh has 13 Philippine private schools and Jeddah has five Philippine private schools.

 Large numbers of Philippine children came to Saudi after many Filipino workers arrived in Saudi Arabia in the 1980s.
 The first Philippine school in Saudi Arabia, Philippine School in Jeddah was established after the Philippine Consulate in Jeddah began making efforts to start a school in 1983, and Philippine schools were later established in Riyadh and other Saudi cities.
 In 2000 Saudi Arabia had nine accredited Philippine schools.
 By 2005 Jeddah alone had four Philippine international schools, with two more scheduled to open shortly.
 By 2006 there were 21 Philippine schools recognized by the CFO, reflecting a 133% growth rate from 2000.

 Community international schools in Saudi Arabia are not required to separate male and female students into separate campuses and are allowed to host social activities with men and women mixed.
 Regis and Guzman stated that in private Philippine international schools, unlike in the community schools, many Saudi rules that are not consistent with the culture of the Philippines are enforced.

-Recreation and sports

-The Filipino (Muslim) community has organized recreation and sometimes tournaments, to meet with fellow friends, relatives and fellow Filipinos.